Donate My RoSPA

 βœ“ Empower individual departments or agencies to craft and implement more detailed policies

-βœ“ Propose amibitious and evidence-led but realistic policy interventions to reduce accident rates
+βœ“ Propose ambitious and evidence-led but realistic policy interventions to reduce accident rates

 βœ“ Cover the core sectors directly affecting the UK economy: home, work, product, leisure and travel